Third stimulus check: Will you get a $1,400 check?

 President Joe Biden's $1.9 trillion coronavirus relief plan would provide a third round of federal stimulus checks to millions of Americans.
 Yet while lawmakers on both sides of the aisle have expressed support for the proposal, there is less agreement on who should be eligible for the $1,400 direct payments.

-Congressional Democrats are moving forward with passing Mr. Biden's relief plan through a process called budget reconciliation, which would allow the Senate to pass the effort without any Republican support.
+Congressional Democrats are moving forward with passing Mr. Biden's relief plan through a process called budget reconciliation, which would allow the Senate to approve the effort without any Republican support.
 As the process moves forward, House and Senate committees will discuss spending priorities before drafting and voting on legislation.
-That's expected to occur later this week, according to economists at Goldman Sachs.
+That's expected to occur later in the week of February 8, according to economists at Goldman Sachs.

 On February 4, the Senate approved a bipartisan plan introduced by Democratic Senator Joe Manchin and Republican Senator Susan Collins to block "upper income citizens" from the next round of stimulus checks.
 Notably, however, the plan doesn't define "upper income."
 The measure would ensure that "the struggling families that need it most" would receive the checks, Collins said in a statement.